What It Means When Your Breakup Feels Good

 People who are throning while dating don’t shy away from dating up; they strive to.
 The article cites a study that found its participants look for matches that are 25% more desirable than they are.

+Problem?
+Yes.
 People don’t generally respect those who position themselves as inferior.
 That’s just human nature.
 Why, then, set yourself up for this dynamic?
+Just as important, if you date solely to break into a new social circle or gain social status while ignoring the qualities that could make someone a good match for you, you may miss out on meeting your person.

 Final thoughts …